Kudoes/Airbnb-Sentiment-Analysis/README.md

     1. **blank**: Leaving the third argument blank will mean that all listing ids in the file are to be used.

     2. **[x,y,z,...]**: Comma-separated listing ids inside square brackets.
-Only these specific listing ids will be used for analysis.
+Only these specific listing ids will be used for analysis. **Important: do not add spaces between listing ids!**

     3. **[x:y]**: A range of rows to use in the analysis from the input file.